Curious about black soybeans and if they’re keto-friendly? Read on!

 - Because of their low net carb count, black soybeans are the perfect bean substitute for keto.

-- You may be concerned about the soy, but as a whole food it’s much healthier than highly-processed soy-based foods.
+- You may be concerned about the soy, whole food versions (like black soybeans) are much healthier than highly-processed soy-based foods.

-- Canned or dried, they can be used to sub out beans in pretty much any recipe, although they are firmer and have more of a bite to them.
+- Canned or dried, they can be used to sub out beans in pretty much any recipe, although they are firmer and have more of a bite than regular beans.
 They’re especially great in chili, with tacos, or to make refried beans.